 Teaching and Engagement

-Dr. Spies is an assistant professor at the Baylor University Louise Herrington School of Nursing.
+Dr. Spies is a tenured associate professor at the Baylor University Louise Herrington School of Nursing.
 Specializing in global health and building capacity in health care providers, she has taught global health and international clinical courses on the graduate level since 2004.
 Her lectures are informed by current clinical practice as family nurse practitioner and by her active involvement in global capacity building endeavors.

-Dr. Spies coordinates global endeavors for the Louise Herrington Nursing School and facilitates student and faculty engagement in initiatives in Ethiopia, Hong Kong, India, Peru, Vietnam and Zambia.
-She is committed to cultivating and supporting initiatives and opportunities for all students and faculty that are interested to participate in global outreach through study abroad, mission, or scholarship experiences.
+Dr. Spies coordinates global endeavors for the Louise Herrington Nursing School and facilitates student and faculty engagement in initiatives in Ethiopia, Hong Kong, India, Peru, Uganda, Vietnam and Zambia.
+She is committed to cultivating opportunities for all interested students and faculty so that they may participate in global outreach study abroad, mission, or research and scholarly experiences.

-Dr. Spies is a past president of the North Texas Nurse Practitioners.
-She is also involved in refugee outreach that includes a community garden project for refugees from Myanmar.
-Dr. Spies is a co-founder of the North Texas African Health Initiative and has worked actively in Uganda to build nurse leadership and research capacity since 2007.
-She has participated in faculty and nurse development in Ethiopia, India, Uganda, Vietnam and Zambia.
+Dr. Spies serves as the chair of the practice committee for the International Council of Nurses Advanced Practice Nursing Network and is on the Nurses Advisory Council of Nurses International.
+She is a past president of the North Texas Nurse Practitioners and a co-founder of the North Texas African Health Initiative.
+She has worked actively in Uganda to collaboratively build nurse leadership and research capacity since 2007.
+She has led faculty and nurse development workshops in Ethiopia, India, Uganda, Vietnam, and Zambia.

+Spies, L.A.
+(2010).
 Contribution to chapter on Tuberculosis in King, T.L. and Brucker, M.C.
-(2010). (eds) Pharmacology Principles and Practice for Women’s Health.
+(Eds.)
+Pharmacology Principles and Practice for Women’s Health.
 Boston: Jones and Bartlett.